 An MRI, extremely helpful in determining the status of the tendon, the degree of inflammation, and whether or not a partial tear is present.

 "We repair Achilles tendon ruptures without an open surgery.
 Over the past 20 years, we have optimized a technique allowing us to avoid making an open incision and preserve the growth factors to speed healing and decrease infection.
 Our technique is called Percutaneous Achilles Repair and works by passing sutures through the skin and pulling the ruptured ends of the tendon together allowing the tendon to heal back to its normal strength."

-The alternative to open surgical repair of the ruptured achilles tendon is a percutaneous repair.
-This is accomplished by making a small skin nick and passing sutures in a crisscross fashion capturing the ruptured ends of the tendon and cinching them together.
-This closed approach preserves the natural growth factors and blood clot that forms around the ruptured ends and helps healing with less scar.
-The risk of infection is also reduced by avoiding an open surgery.
+The alternative to open surgical repair of the ruptured Achilles tendon is a percutaneous repair of the ruptured tissue.
+This is accomplished by making a small skin nick and passing sutures in a crisscross fashion, capturing the proximal and distal aspects of the tendon and cinching them together.
+This closed technique permits preservation of the natural growth factors and blood clot that forms around the ruptured ends and facilitates healing with less scarring.